arielgabbay/tau-0368.3539/README.md

 docker run -p 80:8000 ctfd/ctfd
 ```

 This will run CTFd on port 80 of your machine.
-You can then configure CTF through the web interface. `build.sh` run above creates the file `CTFd/ctf_import.zip` from the directory `CTFd/db`, which is an export of the latest CTF configurations.
-To import this image, create a temporary CTF and the go to Admin Panel -> Backup -> Import to import the `ctf_import.zip` file.
+You can then configure CTF through the web interface. `build.sh` run above creates the file `CTFd/ctf_import.zip` from the directory `CTFd/db_base`, which is an export of the latest CTF configurations.
+The script also updates the port numbers, flags and files of each challenge before creating `ctf_import.zip`; note that the scripts expect the names of the challenges and files to be of a certain format, as follows:

+* Challenges should be called "Challenge \<number\>".
+Each challenge should be in one of two categories, "Bleichenbacher" or "Manger".
+The challenges should correspond to challenges in the project configurations thus: first all Bleichenbacher challenges, followed by all Manger challenges, in the same order.
+The challenge number in the challenge name should be the number of the challenge (1-based) in that category.
+* Challenges should provide one file each, called `stage_<num>.zip`.
+These files are replaced by the script with newly created `zip` files for each stage.

+To import the image, create a temporary CTF and the go to Admin Panel -> Backup -> Import to import the `ctf_import.zip` file.
 To update the image, make the changes you want (or create a new CTF from scratch if needed), and in the same menu as above, export it.
 CTFd will generate a ZIP file with a `db` directory in it; extract this directory to `CTFd/db` in the project.

 ### Adding and configuring stages